mitcho/turktools/use/audio.md

 layout: default
 ---

 For many experimental designs, it is useful or necessary to have participants listen to an audio recording.
-Turktools includes a sample audio playback skeleton, `binary-audio.skeleton.html`.
+Turktools includes two sample audio playback skeletons, `binary-audio.skeleton.html` and `audio-transcription.skeleton.html`.
 This page discusses technical details relevant to preparing and serving audio files with this and similar templates.

 ## Audio playback with HTML5 Audio

 Modern browsers include built-in support for audio playback using the new `<audio>` HTML tag.
 This allows for audio playback on websites without the use of JavaScript or a plugin such as Flash.
-The sample skeleton `binary-audio.skeleton.html` uses this `<audio>` tag.
+The sample skeletons `binary-audio.skeleton.html` and `audio-transcription.skeleton.html` use this `<audio>` tag.

 Unfortunately, not all browsers support the same set of audio file formats for use with `<audio>`.
 Most modern browsers support the common mp3 format, but Firefox's support for mp3 is currently dependent on the operating system and environment.
 Firefox (as well as some other browsers) instead supports and encourages the use of the [ogg vorbis file format](https://en.wikipedia.org/wiki/Vorbis) (`.ogg`).
 See more information on [supported audio file formats](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).